expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 }
 ```

 Each option corresponds to a different native platform authorization option.
-A list of iOS options is available [in the official documentation](https://developer.apple.com/documentation/usernotifications/unauthorizationoptions).
+To see a list of available options on iOS, see [UNAuthorizationOptions](https://developer.apple.com/documentation/usernotifications/unauthorizationoptions).
 On Android, all available permissions are granted by default, and if a user declines any permission, an app cannot prompt the user to change.

 #### Returns